 is independent of the plasma motion near the horizon as in the Kerr case \cite{Hou:2024qqo}, where the coefficients $z_0$ and $z_1$ can be expressed respectively as

 Obviously, the forms of the coefficients $z_0$ and $z_1$ coincide with those in the Kerr case.
-However, we find that in the rotating hairy Horndeski black hole case, for fixed $\lambda$ and $\eta$, the coefficient $z_0$ depends on only the black hole spin parameter $a$, while the coefficient $z_1$ is related to the hairy parameter $h$ by the angular velocity $\Omega_h$ of the outer horizon.
-According to Ref.\cite{Himwich:2020msm}, the EVPA on the observer’s plane can be derived from Eq.(\ref{eevpa})and Eq.(\ref{master}) ,and is given by
+However, we find that in the rotating hairy Horndeski black hole case, for the fixed $\lambda$ and $\eta$, the coefficient $z_0$ depends on only the black hole spin parameter $a$, while the coefficient $z_1$ is related to the hairy parameter $h$ by the angular velocity $\Omega_h$ of the outer horizon.
+According to Ref. \cite{Himwich:2020msm}, the EVPA on the observer's plane can be derived from Eq. (\ref{eevpa}) and Eq. (\ref{master}), which is given by

 where $\mu = -(\alpha+a \sin{\theta_o})$.
-From Eqs.(\ref{master}), (\ref{master1}) and (\ref{evpa}), it is found that the hairy parameter $h$ appears explicitly only in the sub-leading term.
-However, the effects of $h$ on the observed EVPA $\chi$ also include contributions from the leading terms because the parameters $\lambda$ and $\eta$ of photons traveling from region near-horizon to a specific observer are not arbitrary, instead, they should be certain specific values related to the hairy parameter $h$.
-This means that the polarization structures near horizon could provide a potential tool to detect black hole's hairs.
+From Eqs. (\ref{master}), (\ref{master1}) and (\ref{evpa}), it is found that the hairy parameter $h$ appears explicitly only in the sub-leading term.
+However, the effects of $h$ on the observed EVPA $\chi$ also include the contributions from the leading terms because the parameters $\lambda$ and $\eta$ of photons traveling from the near-horizon region to a specific observer are not arbitrary, but should be certain specific values related to the hairy parameter $h$.
+This means that the polarization structures near the horizon could provide a potential tool to detect black hole's hairs.